wordofwarning/wordofwarning.org/current/2024/ELOINA/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="https://thelowry.com/wtf-wednesday" target="_blank">WTF</a>

+*HIGH STEAKS* is a show about labia, labia-shaming, cosmetic surgery, and fundamentally, body lovin'.

 Award-winning, queer performer, ELOINA, hangs two beef steaks from her labia, butchers them up, and sizzles them on a grill.

-And her mum is in the show.
+And…her mum is in the show.

-A show about labia, labia-shaming, cosmetic surgery, and fundamentally, body lovin'.

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0<br>Book: <a href="https://www.quaytickets.com/en-GB/shows/wtf%20(not)%20wednesday-%20high%20steaks%20by%20eloina/events" target="_blank">online</a> or call The Lowry on 0343 208 6000